rockisch/mhf-launcher/README.md

 - Language translation help is always appreaciated!
   - If you want help with translation to an already supported language, just edit corresponding the `locale/<id>.ftl` file.
   - If you want to translate the laucher to a new language, duplicate `locale/en.ftl` and rename it to the correct language code.
 It's Ok to not fully translate the file, the launcher already falls back to english when it can't find a translation.

+## Build

+The project uses a Tauri + Vite combo.
+To build, you'll need to have `rust` and `node` installed, and then install the `tauri` CLI through either `cargo` or `npm`.

+If you install through `cargo`, you can run `cargo tauri dev` to open a hot-reload server or `cargo tauri build` to build the launcher for deployment.